Suso (footballer): 2017–18 season

 Suso began the 2017–18 season where he left off the season before, in the 2017–18 season opener against Crotone, Suso assisted Patrick Cutrone before scoring himself in a 3–0 away win.
 On 14 September, he scored a long-range goal against FK Austria Wien, his first European goal for Milan.

 On 25 September 2017, Suso signed a contract extension that will keep him at the club until 2022.
 His last goal with AC Milan was scored in a home match against Spal, from a direct freekick.

 Sevilla

 On 29 January 2020, Suso joined Sevilla on a 18-month loan deal, which includes an obligatory purchase clause.
 On 2 February 2020, he made his debut for the club, coming on as a substitute in a home La Liga draw against Alavés.
 On 16 February 2020, he assisted his former AC Milan teammate Lucas Ocampos' goal and later, assisted by Ocampos, scored his debut goal for the club in a home 2–2 league draw against Espanyol.
 On 20 July 2020, Sevilla announced the club had signed Suso on a permanent deal for €24 million, with him signing a five-year contract.
 On 16 August 2020, Suso scored in a 2–1 victory over Manchester United in the semi-final of the Europa League.
-He then played in the final of the competition, which Sevilla won against Inter Milan.
+He then played in the final of the competition, which Sevilla won 3–2 against Inter Milan.

+Cádiz

+On 6 June 2025, Suso agreed to a four-year contract with his first club Cádiz CF.